DALLAS FILM STUDENT’S DREAMS QUICKLY BECOMING REALITY

-A few months ago, Tyler Sloan was watching Youtube videos, using PVC piping to build homemade film equipment and shooting homemade music videos.
-Fast-forward a couple months and he is directing music videos for local rap artists and rock bands.
+A few months ago, Tyler Sloan was watching Youtube videos, using PVC piping to build homemade film equipment and shooting homemade film videos.
+Fast-forward a couple months and he is directing film videos for local rap artists and rock bands.

 Tyler, has combined his own hard work and creative ability with the connections and one on one education the Film Connection provides to quickly made his dreams become reality.

 “Being able to work one on one with my mentor has been an amazing experience,” Sloan said in a recent interview, recounting the notable local artist he’s been able to work with, which include Pilar Sander, ex-wife of NFL star Deion Sanders.